 Use and Abuse of the Endangered Species Act

 There was a time when the Sierra Club was almost entirely concerned with straight-ahead conservation of natural resources.
 But that time has come and gone.
 Today’s Club is more concerned with thwarting industry and obstructing technological progress than improving the environment.

-In 1995, the Sierra Club Legal Defense Fund sought to block a water diversion project for the Animas River in Colorado.
+- In 1995, the Sierra Club Legal Defense Fund sought to block a water diversion project for the Animas River in Colorado.
 The project was to bring water to the town of Durango, Colorado and a Ute Indian Reservation.
-Out West, dams and irrigation are literally matters of life and death in certain areas, and the Sierra Club knows this.
 After successfully getting the project slashed by more than 70 percent, and therefore depriving inhabitants of much-needed water, the Sierra Club lawyers moved the goalposts and demanded the project be cut by another 55 percent.
-This bad-faith dealing prompted an angry response from Senator Ben Nighthorse Campbell (R-CO): “The enviros have never been interested in a compromise.
+This bad-faith dealing prompted an angry response from then-Senator Ben Nighthorse Campbell (R-CO): “The enviros have never been interested in a compromise.
 They just simply want to stop development and growth.
 And the way you do that in the West is to stop water.”
 And the chairwoman of the Ute Indian tribe lamented: “The environmentalists don’t seem to care how we live.”